Contacts : Erwan.JahierATuniv-grenoble-alpes.fr, Karine.AltisenATuniv-grenoble-alpes.fr, Stephane.DevismesATu-picardie.fr

 We propose here a simulator, called SASA, that can be used as a debugging tool to interactively test the solution (i.e. the distributed algorithm) under development.
 The SASA simulator focuses on a family of fault-tolerant solutions called self-stabilizing algorithms.
 SASA has simulation campaign support : the tool allows to compute benchmarks where simulations can be launched as many times as necessary on various inputs.
 Recent developments include the connection of SASA to model-checking tools.

 Further developments of SASA (written in OCAML) would include :

-- design of search heuristics to find worst-case scenarios
+- perform a broad simulation campaign to evaluate search heuristics to find worst-case execution time scenarios

 SASA Webpage : https://verimag.gricad-pages.univ-g...

-Working context : The internship is part of ANR project ESTATE.
+Working context : The internship is part of ANR project SkyData.
 The student will be integrated in the lab Verimag.

 Possible extension into a PhD thesis (funded by the SkyData project).